weiliangliu0/weiliangliu0.github.io/_pages/about.md

 I am expected to obtain my Ph.D. this Fall at the National University of Singapore, advised by Professors <a href="https://cde.nus.edu.sg/isem/staff/tang-loon-ching/" target="_blank" style="color: rgb(0, 0, 0);">Loon Ching Tang</a> and <a href="https://cde.nus.edu.sg/isem/staff/ye-zhisheng/" target="_blank" style="color: rgb(0, 0, 0)">Zhisheng Ye</a>.
 I was fortunate to visit Professor <a href="https://people.miami.edu/profile/1d92943aaf793b047e6a5017b9f4a5c1" target="_blank" style="color: rgb(0, 0, 0);">Xu Sun</a> in the Summer of 2019 at UF, and
 Professor <a href="https://chan.mie.utoronto.ca/" target="_blank" style="color: rgb(0, 0, 0);">Timothy Chan</a> in the Fall of 2023 at UofT.
-Previsouly, I obtained a B.E. in Industrial Engineering from the <a href="https://en.sjtu.edu.cn/" target="_blank" style="color: rgb(0, 0, 0);"> Shanghai Jiao Tong University </a> at 2020.
+Previsouly, I obtained my B.E. in Industrial Engineering from the <a href="https://en.sjtu.edu.cn/" target="_blank" style="color: rgb(0, 0, 0);"> Shanghai Jiao Tong University </a> at 2020.
 </p>

 <!--